chesterkv/15.093-Optimization/README.md

 ## Formulation

-The details of the optimization formulation can be found in the [final report](final_report.pdf), along with the simplifying assumptions to were made to model the problem.
+The details of the optimization formulation can be found in the [final report](deliverables/final_report.pdf), along with the simplifying assumptions to were made to model the problem.

 ## Data

 We leverage [individual-level trip data](https://s3.amazonaws.com/hubway-data/index.html) provided by Bluebikes, which contains an exhaustive list of all Bluebikes trips since 2015.
 Additionally, we use real-time system information provided as part of the General Bikeshare Feed Specification program (GBFS), including station position, capacity and inventory.

+---

+The project was presented in December 2022 - the poster can be found [here](deliverables/poster.pdf).